Health

 • Don't use a crib that doesn't have instructions, is missing hardware or that's broken.

-2. Based on the evidence, the American Academy of Pediatrics and the CDC do not recommend bed-sharing with your baby under any circumstances.
-It is, however, recommended that parents and caregivers share a room with their baby for at least the first 6 months.
-This is safer than bed-sharing.
+Based on the evidence, the American Academy of Pediatrics and the CDC do not recommend bed-sharing with your baby.
+It is, however, recommended that parents and caregivers place the baby's crib, bassinet, or pack-n-play in their room - close to their bed for comforting, bonding, and feeding.
+Sharing a room can reduce the risk of SUID by as much as 50%.